Plan for Regional Transit in the Triangle

 What people are saying about transit

-According to recent polls by the Regional Transportation Alliance, Triangle voters support a regional transit system, including light rail, buses, along with dedicated lanes for circulators in downtown areas.
+According to polls by the Regional Transportation Alliance and Public Policy Polling, Triangle voters support a regional transit system, including light rail, buses, along with dedicated lanes for circulators in downtown areas.
 Voters identified travel to Research Triangle Park as their highest priority, with travel between counties also important to many respondents.
-58% of voters support a half cent sales tax for financing a regional transit plan. (http://www.letsgetmoving.org/)
+In 2012, 60% of Wake voters said they would support a half cent sales tax to expand and improve bus service, create commuter rail, and initiate steps for light rail (May 2012, PPP poll).